Why Is Every Death After a COVID-19 Vaccine Investigated?

 Have People Died After Getting the COVID-19 Vaccine?

-As of March 22, 2021, there have been 2,216 reports of death following the COVID-19 vaccine reported to the Centers for Disease Control and Prevention (CDC).
-While that number might seem like a lot, there are some important things to keep in mind:
+As of December 13, 2021, there have been 10,483 reports of death following the COVID-19 vaccine reported to the Centers for Disease Control and Prevention (CDC).
+That might seem like a lot, but it’s important to keep it in perspective.
+Over 485 million COVID vaccines have been given in the U.S. That means only 0.000021% of doses have been linked to a death report.
+Meanwhile, COVID-19 itself kills about 1.59% of confirmed cases.
+In all, the United States has lost over 800,000 people to COVID.

-In fact, no deaths have been shown to be caused by a COVID vaccine.
+In fact, almost none of the deaths reported after COVID vaccines were determined to be caused by the vaccine.
 How do we know this?
 Because health officials investigate every single death reported.

 What Happens When Someone Dies After Getting a COVID Vaccine?